 Now, place the small bag into the large bag in between the ice.
 Make sure you seal the large bag as well, making sure there’s no excess air in the bag.
 For the next step, I didn’t use a dish cloth, but you may want to because the bag gets super cold.
 In any case, you need to shake the bag for about 5-10 minutes until the smaller bag is thick and stiff.

 You'll Also Love: Peanut Butter Cups Kids Can Help Make

 Once it thickens up, your ice cream is ready to eat!
-Some eat it in the bag, but if it’s stiff enough you can place it on a cone or scoop it up into a bowl.
+You can eat it in the bag, but if it’s stiff enough you can place it on a cone or scoop it up into a bowl.
 It should be noted that the longer you shake it in the ice, the thicker and stiffer it will be so it can be more like the soft serve or regular ice cream from a carton.

 Add New Comment

 ‘Good Enough’ Parenting and How It Will Help Build Resiliency in Kids